mirandawylie/Mission_to_Mars/README.md

-# Mission to Mars
+# News from Mars

 ## Overview
-The goal was to automate a web browser with current data about Mars.
+The goal was to automate a web browser with current news about Mars.
 A web scrape was performed to gather the latest Mars news, a featured mars image, a table containing facts about Mars and full-resolution images of Mars’s hemispheres.

 To complete this work the following were used: